tomiito/developer-documentation/source/includes/guides/_demand.md

 | /        | _            |
 | =        | empty string |

 It's important to note that your base string should include the entire URL up to and including the `&` preceding your encryption variable.
-We've provided an example function in C#.
 If you do not control the destination survey environment, and your client cannot support this type of security, you should skip this step and instead use Verify Callback.

 #### 2. Configure your survey end links, commonly referred to as "redirects".